Research and project areas

 TU Darmstadt

-B05 Combined Operando NMR and UV-Vis Spectroscopic Monitoring of Fe-Catalysed Cross Coupling Reactions Christina Thiele
+B05 Combined Operando NMR and UV-Vis Spectroscopic Monitoring of Fe-catalysed Cross Coupling Reactions Christina Thiele

 Department of Chemistry